CABOMETYX is a kinase inhibitor indicated for the treatment of

 Strong CYP3A4 Inhibitors

 Coadministration of a cabozantinib capsule formulation with a strong CYP3A4 inducer decreased the exposure of cabozantinib, which may reduce efficacy [see Clinical Pharmacology (12.3)].
-Avoid coadministration of CABOMETYX with strong CYP3A4 inducers.
-Increase the dosage of CABOMETYX if coadministration with strong CYP3A4 inducers cannot be avoided [see Dosage and Administration (2.7)].
+Avoid coadministration of CABOMETYX with strong or moderate CYP3A4 inducers.
+Increase the dosage of CABOMETYX if coadministration with strong or moderate CYP3A4 inducers cannot be avoided [see Dosage and Administration (2.5)].
 Avoid St. John’s wort which may also decrease exposure of cabozantinib.

 Risk Summary